The Last Day of School

 Sadly, there is no video from those last days of school from yesteryear.
 Hollywood did give us a reasonable depiction of the 70s mayhem at least, in the 1993 film, Dazed and Confused:

 What do you remember most about the last day of school?
-Share all of your memories in our comments section below and help us relive the childhood glory.
+Share all of your memories in the comments section below and help us all relive the childhood glory together.